ayushgoel/presentations/ClangModules/presentation.md

 ]

 .right-column[
+# 3.

-3 Fragility
+## Fragility

+* Macro definitions
+]

+???

+- textual inclusion - preprocessor - active macro definitions impact includes
-- `#include` directives are treated as textual inclusion by the preprocessor, and are therefore subject to any active macro definitions at the time of inclusion.
+  - include directives are treated as textual inclusion by the preprocessor, and are therefore subject to any active macro definitions at the time of inclusion.
+- can break library API - compilation failure
   - If any of the active macro definitions happens to collide with a name in the library, it can break the library API or cause compilation failures in the library header itself.

+--

+.right-column[
-- For an extreme example, #define std "The C++ Standard" and then include a standard library header: the result is a horrific cascade of failures in the C++ Standard Library’s implementation.
+* For an extreme example, #define std "The C++ Standard" and then include a standard library header.
+]

+???

+* macro collision
-- More subtle real-world problems occur when the headers for two different libraries interact due to macro collisions, and users are forced to reorder #include directives or introduce #undef directives to break the (unintended) dependency.
+  * When the headers for two different libraries interact due to macro collisions

+--

+.right-column[
+* Users solve this via:
+  * reorder #include directives
+  * introduce #undef directives
 ]

 ---